unnatisharma13/HackMatrix-Hackathon-Trinity/README.md

-# ResuMatch – Smart Resume-Job Matcher with Skill Gap Analyzer
+# ResuMatch – Smart Resume- Job Matcher with Skill Gap Analyzer

 ResuMatch is a web-based application that helps users evaluate how well their resume matches a job description.